Gardens Ablaze

 Cannabis is not a cure for any known illness, and its use in medicine is confined mostly to the treatment of symptoms.
 Claims that seem to be substantiated if only by the sheer number of claimants include relief from the debilitating symptoms of AIDS, reducing pressure in the eye in glaucoma, treatment of pain and nausea for cancer patients undergoing chemotherapy, pain and tremor in cases of multiple sclerosis, and controlling seizures in epilepsy cases.
 Other lesser known symptom relief includes menstrual cramps, arthritis, migraine headaches, alcohol addiction, chronic pain, mood disorders, and depression.

 Most patients who use marijuana medicinally smoke it, likely because that is the easiest and quickest way to get relief.
 But the leaves and seeds are edible and can be used to make capsules, teas, essential oils, and yes - brownies - just like any other herb listed on these pages.
-For more information, please see the links below.

 This page is designed as an informative vehicle primarily geared to illustrate the medicinal uses of Cannabis, though we are aware of the widespread recreational uses.
 We do not offer opinions on the legal issues, nor do we condone the use of illicit substances.